pourmalek/covir2/README.md

 In files:

-/Users/farshadpourmalek/Downloads/covir2-main/20210719/code/master/do country master.do
+/Users/username/Downloads/covir2-main/20210719/code/master/do country master.do, downloaded to your local machine,

-where 20210719 denotes update 20210719 (or earlier updates of IMPE),
+where 20210719 denotes update 20210719 or earlier updates of IMPE,

 in line 128, that reads as: